Fabrizio De Angelis

 Fabrizio De Angelis is an Italian director, screenwriter and producer.

 Life and career

 Fabrizio De Angelis was born in Rome, Italy on November 15, 1940.
-De Angelis would produced a number of genre films for other directors such as those of Joe D'Amato's Emanuelle series, Lucio Fulci's horror films and Enzo G. Castellari's action films.
-His production companies were Fulvia Film, Fulvia CInematografica, and Deaf International Films.
+De Angelis produced a number of genre films for other directors such as those of Joe D'Amato's Emanuelle series, Lucio Fulci's horror films and Enzo G. Castellari's action films.
+His production companies were Fulvia Film, Fulvia Cinematografica, and DEAF International Films.
 He often worked under the name Larry Ludman.